error401de/recurring-tasks/README.md

 Notifications are configured in `tasks.ini`.

 There are different task types: daily, weekly, monthly, weekdayofmonth, yearly and free.
 You can find examples for all types in the file.
 Don't forget to uncomment the sections (remove ;)

+By default, this program backs up the current state of `tasks.ini` to `/backup` each time it is ran.
+The number of backup files allowed at one time can be changed in `config.ini` under section `backup` field `Retention`